vikassharma83021/Xamarin-CrossDownloadManager/README.md

     downloadManager.Start(file);
 ```

 This will add the file to a native library, which starts the download of that file.
-You can watch the properties of the `IDownloadFile` instance and execute some code if e.g. the status changes to `COMPLETED`, but you can also watch the `IDownloadManager.Queue` and execute some code if the list of files, that will be downloaded or are currently downloading changes.
+You can watch the properties of the `IDownloadFile` instance and execute some code if e.g. the status changes to `COMPLETED`, you can also watch the `IDownloadManager.Queue` and execute some code if the list of files, that will be downloaded or are currently downloading changes.

-After a download has completed, it is removed from `IDownloadManager.Queue`.
+After a download has been completed, the instance of `IDownloadFile` is then removed from `IDownloadManager.Queue`.

 ### Where are the files stored?

+#### Default Option - Temperory Location

+When you choose not to provide your own path before starting the download, the downloaded files are stored at a temporary directory and may be removed by the OS e.g. when the system runs out of space.
+You can move this file to a decided destination by listening on whether the status of the files changes to `DownloadFileStatus.COMPLETED`.

+#### Recommended Option - Custom Location

 Usually, you would expect to set the path to the `IDownloadFile` instance, you get when calling `downloadManager.CreateDownloadFile(url)`.
-But, as this background-downloader even continues when the app crashed, you have to be able to reconstruct the path in every stage of the app.
-The correct way is to register a method as early as possible, that, in every circumstance, can reconstruct the path the file should be saved.
-This code line could look like following:
+But, as this download manager even continues downloading when the app crashed, you have to be able to reconstruct the path in every stage of the app.
+The correct way is to register a method as early as possible, that, in every circumstance, can reconstruct the path that the file should be saved.
+This method could look like following:
 ```
     CrossDownloadManager.Current.PathNameForDownloadedFile = new System.Func<IDownloadFile, string> (file => {
 #if __IOS__